 Can I sell NFT art?

 Actually… yes!
-You can sell ANY kind of digital asset as an NFT creator.
+You can sell ANY digital asset as an NFT creator.
 Be it a wonderful piece of satirical imagery or some random effortless scribbles.
-So long as you are officially registered on an NFT marketplace platform and own a crypto wallet, you are allowed to upload in any form you wish.
+So long as you are officially registered on an NFT marketplace platform and own a crypto wallet, you can upload in any form you wish.

 4 Things to consider when you want to create and sell NFT art